LennonLab/MicrobialBiodiversityTheory/paper/Methods.md

 **S2:** That is, vectors of species abundances ranked from greatest to least.
 **S3:** Both predictions yield the same value of *S* that is given as the empirical input.
 **S4:** This means that the observed and predicted SADs can be directly compared using regression analyses to reveals the percent variation explained by each model (METE, Broken-stick).
-**S5:** We found the predicted form of the SAD for METE and the broken-stick, for each site in our data, then calculated a modified coefficient of determination (r-square) around the 1-to-l line (as per White et al. 2012, Locey and White 2013, Xiao et al. 2014).
+**S5:** We found the predicted form of the SAD for METE and the broken-stick, for each site in our data using source code of White et al. (2012) provided on the public GitHub repositories: https://github.com/weecology/macroecotools and https://github.com/weecology/white-etal-2012-ecology/blob/master/mete_sads.py.
+**S6:** Using that source code, we calculated the modified coefficient of determination (r-square) around the 1-to-l line (as per White et al. 2012, Locey and White 2013, Xiao et al. 2014).